Theoretical Foundations of Conformal Prediction: Setting: data points, datasets, and scores

-where $\hf(x\, ; \, \cD)$ is the prediction of a model trained on $\cD$ when given a feature $x$ as input.
+Conformal prediction constructs prediction sets $\cC(X_{n+1}) \subseteq \cY$ that satisfy marginal predictive coverage at level $1-\alpha$, that is, $\P(Y_{n+1}\in\cC(X_{n+1}))\geq 1-\alpha$.
+The set will be constructed using a score function $s$---this is a function that maps a data point $(x,y)\in\cX\times\cY$ and a dataset $\cD\in(\cX\times\cY)^k$ (for any number $k$ of data points) to a real value, $s((x,y);\cD)\in\R$.
+The reader should think of the score $s( (x,y) ; \cD)$ as a measure of a model's error on a single test point $(x,y)$ after training the model on the dataset $\cD$.
+As in Chapter~\ref{chapter:introduction}, a motivating example of a score function is the residual score, where $\hf(x ; \cD)$ is the prediction of a model trained on $\cD$ when given a feature $x$ as input.
 Note that this score is large when the model is badly wrong in its prediction.
 This will be true for all scores used in this book: a high value of the score $s((x,y);\cD)$ indicates that the value $y$ is far from what the model would have predicted given $x$, after training on the data contained in $\cD$.
-While in this example, $\cY = \R$, we highlight that the conformal prediction framework also applies to classification (where $\cY$ is a discrete set) and cases where $\cY$ is multidimensional.

-Throughout Part~\ref{part:conformal} of the book, we require that the score function is \emph{symmetric}, meaning it is invariant to permutations of the dataset $\cD$: \begin{definition}[Symmetric score function] A score function $s$ is \emph{symmetric} if for any data point $(x,y)\in\cX\times\cY$, any dataset $\cD \in (\cX\times\cY)^k$, and any permutation $\sigma$ on $[k]$, we have the deterministic equality
+While in this example we have $\cY = \R$, we highlight that the conformal prediction framework also applies to classification (where $\cY$ is a discrete set) and cases where $\cY$ is multidimensional.
+Throughout Part~\ref{part:conformal} of the book, we require that the score function is \emph{symmetric}, meaning it is invariant to permutations of the dataset $\cD$: \begin{definition}[Symmetric score function] A score function $s$ is \emph{symmetric} if for any data point $(x,y)\in\cX\times\cY$, any dataset $\cD \in (\cX\times\cY)^k$, and any permutation $\sigma$ on $[k]$,

 \end{definition} Here, given a permutation $\sigma$, we use the notation $\cD_{\sigma}$ to refer to the dataset whose elements are permuted by $\sigma$, i.e., the $i$th element of $\cD_\sigma$ is given by the $\sigma(i)$th element of $\cD$.
-In the case of the residual score in~\eqref{eq:absolute-residual}, symmetry implies that the fitted model $\hat{f}(\cdot; \cD)$ is trained using some learning algorithm that is itself symmetric, i.e., it does not depend on the ordering of the data points in $\cD$.
+In the case of the residual score in~\eqref{eq:absolute-residual}, symmetry implies that the fitted model $\hf(\cdot; \cD)$ is trained using some learning algorithm that is itself symmetric, i.e., it does not depend on the ordering of the data points in $\cD$.